hu-yanxiao/SUS2-MLIP/README.md

  make libinterface ## get lib/libinterface.a for external tool e.g. LAMMPS and pysus2mlip
 ```
 # training datasets
-Like the original mlip-2 package, SUS2-MLIP reads material structures and their properties from .cfg files.
+Like the original mlip-2 package, SUS2-MLIP reads material structures and their properties from `cfg` files.
-Format of cfg file:
+Format of `cfg` file:
 ```bash
 BEGIN_CFG
  Size